Low-complexity Leakage Minimization Beamforming for Large-scale Multi-user Cell-Free Massive MIMO: Introduction

 Recently, \ac{FP} has emerged as a powerful tool for solving non-convex optimization problems, particularly in the context of wireless communications.
 Proposed in \cite{shen2018-I}, \ac{FP} allows for the reformulation of non-convex objectives, such as the ratio of signal-to-interference-plus-noise, into tractable surrogate problems that can be efficiently solved.
 Particularly in \ac{BF} design, \ac{FP} has been shown to yield significant performance improvements while maintaining low computational complexity, making it an attractive alternative to traditional methods\cite{shen2018-I,shen2018-II}.
 On the other hand, difference of convex problems is yet another class of non-convex optimization problems that have been studied in the past.
 The \ac{CCP} is a well-known technique for solving such problems, which iteratively refines the solution by approximating the non-convex objective with a convex surrogate \cite{yuille03}.
 As it can be seen in the literature, \ac{CCP} has been successfully applied to various wireless communication problems, including wireless localization \cite{tomic2025} and security in \ac{iot} networks \cite{haider2019}.

 In the light of above, this paper aims to utilize these insights to address key limitations of existing methods by proposing a novel \textit{low-complexity beamforming framework based on \ac{FP} and \ac{CCP}} for information leakage minimization in CF-mMIMO systems.
-The proposed approach builds upon recent advances in FP-based optimization that allow for non-convex objectives, like the ratio of \ac{SINR}, to be reformulated into tractable surrogates.
+The proposed approach builds upon recent advances in FP-based optimization, which allow for non-convex objectives—such as the ratio of signal-to-interference-plus-noise—to be reformulated into tractable surrogate problems.

 Unlike traditional secrecy beamforming designs that rely on high-complexity SDP solvers, our method exploits the structure of the fractional objective and introduces a power-optimized and leakage-aware FP-based beamformer that significantly reduces computational overhead while maintaining strong secrecy performance.
 The performance of the proposed \ac{BF} algorithm is verified through numerical simulations, under the realistic assumption of spatial channel correlation and presence of opportunistic eavesdroppers.
 As a result of combining \ac{FP} and \ac{CCP} methods, the proposed algorithm designes \ac{BF} matrices that achieve similar secrecy rate to the \ac{SotA} algorithms, thus providing a trade-off of performance and computational complexity.